 How to do your market research as a startup

-Market research will be helpful on so many levels, either because it can help you find flaws in your business plan that need correcting, or because it means your investor pitch will gain some serious weight.
-It can also save you thousands in the long run, as you will have more information to back activities such as marketing.
-Ultimately you want to be able to pinpoint your customer and know exactly why your product or service will change their life for the better.
+Ultimately you want to be able to pinpoint your customer base and know exactly why your product or service will change their life for the better.
 The more you know about this crucial point, the better equipped you will be to make a profit out of it.

 Primary research will include any information gained directly from consumers or potential customers.
-Secondary is anything you can learn from existing resources such as reports, studies, statistics etc. Both are equally valuable and form important parts of the process, so a combination of both methods is usually preferable.
+Secondary research is anything you can learn from existing resources such as reports, studies, statistics, etc. Both are equally valuable and form important parts of the process, so a combination of both methods is usually preferable.

-Primary research can be a great way to understand what your consumer really wants from your business.
-Explore their needs and expectations thoroughly in order to discover whether you will be meeting them head on or missing them completely.
-Look at what they are gaining from your competitors and where they think something is amiss.
-Primary research might include interviews, surveys or focus groups – anything that involves direct responses from a selected group.
+This can be a great way to understand what your target audience really wants from your business.
+Explore their needs and expectations thoroughly in order to discover whether you will be meeting them head-on or missing key components.
+Look at what they are gaining from your potential competitors and where they think something is amiss.
+Primary research might include interviews, surveys, or focus groups – anything that involves direct responses from a selected group.
 Ensure the questions that you are asking are ones that delve deeply to draw out thoughtful and considered responses.
-As a word of caution – don’t make the mistake of only asking the people you know, or a group that is unrepresentative of your target market.
+As a word of caution – don’t make the mistake of only asking the people you know or a group that is unrepresentative of your target market.

 Primary research is often the best way to gather qualitative data – the more detailed kind that is tricky to analyse.
-This is vital for assessing attitudes and behaviours through other’s thoughts and opinions.
-Really extensive interviews or focus groups will take longer, so be sure to allow plenty of time in order to give you room to discuss ideas back and forth and get the best quality information that you can.
+This is vital for assessing attitudes and behaviours that can then be used to judge purchase intentions of your product/service.
+Quality does come at a cost though - extensive interviews or focus groups will take longer, so be sure to allow plenty of time to discuss ideas and address emerging topics.

-Quantitative data is more easily gleaned from secondary research, as it deals with hard facts rather than opinions.
-Statistical data is a great tool for analysing the market at arms-length and seeing exactly where your time and resources will be best placed.
+Quantitative data is more easily gleaned from secondary research (where others have done the legwork), as producing your own quantitive data may be more costly and time-consuming given the larger sample of your target population needed to gain tangible results.
+Statistical data is for seeing exactly where your time and resources will be best placed.
 You should also be able to identify key trends and therefore have a good idea of how to predict where your business is likely to sit in the future.

-Secondary research is arguably simpler to collect than primary as it can be obtained from a variety of locations and sources, from the library to the internet, in books or government statistics.
-There is such a large amount of information available on the internet, so you have no excuse for skimping on secondary research.
-Use this method to get clued up on your competitors and discover what they are doing right and what could be improved.
-The more information you can gather together the better equipped you will be.
-Secondary research is fast and effective in getting a solid overview of your target business space, however be wary of focusing solely on secondary research as it can quickly become outdated – nothing beats real-time responses from potential customers.
+Secondary research is arguably simpler to collect than primary as it is readily available from a variety of locations and sources, from the library to the internet, in books, or government statistics.
+There is such a large amount of accessible information on the internet, so you have no excuse for skimping on secondary research.
+Use this method to get clued up on your competitors by discovering what they are doing right and what could be improved.
+The more information you can gather, the better equipped you will be.
+Secondary research is fast and effective in getting a solid overview of your target business space, however, be wary of focusing solely on this type of investigation as it can quickly become outdated – nothing beats real-time responses from potential customers.

 If you really hate doing market research (like, really hate it), then remember you can always hire a third party to do it for you.
 Outsourced market research is still going to have a positive effect on your startup, but there is a lot to be said for the DIY method.

 Need a new employee to help with the market research?
-BrighterBox connects smart grads with startups in London.
+BrighterBox connects smart grads with top London startups.